 Perhaps you experimented with highlighting text, only to find that the resulting effect wasn’t what you wanted.

 There is an option on the Google Docs Page Setup menu that lets you change your document background.
 You can select from essentially any color of the rainbow, allowing you to change from the default white background color to something that is more appropriate for your needs.
+You can even use an HTML color code by clicking the Custom option and entering the code into the Hex field at the top of the window.

 Frequently Asked Questions